 How do you decide what projects you do?

 The artistic director and Board decide on the projects, with ideas coming forward from collaborators, artists, volunteers and participants.

 We have run a wide variety of projects over the years with different groups using different art forms.
-The main reason for this is that we have enjoyed working with radio stations over the last 8 years, and they require a new subject each year.
-We have responded to different 'current' themes and ideas, while at the same time trying to develop our skills and understanding.
-We also try to find subject matter that has a contemporary relevance, as in our current project on 'blame'.
+The main reason for this is that we have enjoyed working with radio stations over many years, and they require a new subject each year.
+We have responded to different ‘current’ themes and ideas, while at the same time trying to develop our skills and understanding.

 Where do you work?

-We are based in Shoreham-by-Sea in West Sussex and most of our work takes place in West or East Sussex.
+We are based in Shoreham-by-Sea in West Sussex and most of our work takes place in Sussex.
 But this is very dependent on the project we are running.
-For the years between 2008 and around 2013, we ran a number of projects in collaboration with Radio Berkshire and we worked predominantly in Reading, Slough and other areas of Berkshire.
+For the years between 2008 and 2013, we ran a number of projects in collaboration with Radio Berkshire and we worked often in Reading, Slough and other areas of Berkshire.
 And between 1996 and 2001, when we produced theatre, we toured to many venues around Britain.

 What kind of charity / organisation are you?

 We are a Company Limited by Guarantee and a Charity, number 1130701.
 So we have a group of Directors / Trustees who ultimately are responsible for the Company.
 We count as a charity because the objects for which we are established are ‘to advance education for the public benefit by the promotion of the arts, in particular but not exclusively the art of drama.’